openhwgroup/cvw/wally-pipelined/src/cache/dcache_ptw_interaction_README.txt

 The above table classifies the operations into 8 categories.
 2 of the 8 are not possible because a DTLB miss implies a memory operation.
 Each (I/D)TLB miss results in either a write to the corresponding TLB or a TLB fault.
-To complicate things it is possilbe to have current ITLB and DTLB misses, which both can result in either a write or a fault.
+To complicate things it is possilbe to have concurrent ITLB and DTLB misses, which both can result in either a write or a fault.
 The table belows shows the possible scenarios and the sequence of operations.